Get a quote

 This can be anything from drug addiction to alcoholism.

-CBT addresses the underlying mental health issues and provides structured therapeutic interventions within treatment facilities and rehabilitation programmes.
+CBT targets thoughts, behaviours and coping responses associated with substance use and provides structured therapeutic interventions within treatment facilities and rehabilitation programmes.

 If you need help and support for any type of addiction, our team would be more than happy to help.
 Simply get in touch with our addiction rehab team today.